Attorney David I. Fuchs

 While swimming pools themselves can be a hazard, the areas around them can pose a risk as well.
 Since most swimming pool decks are made of concrete, they can easily become slippery and cause slip and fall accidents when children are running around the pool.

 Swimming pool accidents, injuries, and fatalities involving children can be prevented by taking the following safety precautions:

 Children should always be supervised when they are in or around a swimming pool.
 If they are younger, a parent or lifeguard needs to be in the pool with them, as drowning can occur quickly with those who are not confident swimmers yet.

 It’s important to have easy access to pool safety equipment when your child is in the pool.
 There should always be a flotation device that they can receive in the event of an emergency as well as a phone, basic first aid kit, and other relevant items.

 While it’s impossible to eliminate all rough play with children, kids should know that pools are not a safe place for running or horseplay.
 As a parent, it’s vital for you to encourage your child to walk slowly around the pool and be on their best behavior when they are swimming.

 When children dive into shallow water, serious injuries are bound to occur.
 Do not give your child permission to dive in water that is less than six feet deep.
 It’s also a good idea for them to avoid diving altogether until they become an experienced and confident swimmer.

-If your child has been injured or killed in a swimming pool accident, reach out to the Law Offices of David I. Fuchs right away.
+If your child has been injured or killed in a swimming pool accident, reach out to David I. Fuchs, Injury & Accident Lawyer, P.A. right away.
 It can be tragic when a fun activity like swimming leads to a disaster, and attorney David Fuchs is here to protect your legal rights.
 Call us at (954) 568-3636 today, or reach out online to schedule a free, initial consultation of your case.